ipa-lab/hackingBuddyGPT/README.md

 ## Build your own Agent/Usecase

-A researcher
-wanting to create a new experiment would just create a new use-case that mostly consists of the control loop and corresponding prompt templates.
-We provide multiple helper and base classes, so that a new experiment can be implemented in a few dozens lines of code as connecting to the LLM, logging, etc. is taken care of by our framework.
-For further information (esp. if you want to contribute use-cases), please take a look at [docs/use_case.md](docs/use_case.md).
+So you want to create your own LLM hacking agent?
+Create a new [use case](docs/use_case.md) that implements `perform_round` and add a markdown template with the prompt.
+We provide multiple helper and base classes, so that a new experiment can be implemented in a few dozens lines of code.
+Tedious tasks, such as connecting to the LLM, logging, etc. is taken care of by our framework.

 The following would create a new (minimal) linux privilege-escalation agent.
 Through using our infrastructure, this already uses configurable LLM-connections (e.g., for testing OpenAI or locally run LLMs), logs trace data to a local sqlite database for each run, implements a round limit (after which the agent will stop if root has not been achieved until then) and is able to connect to a linux target over SSH for fully-autonomous command execution (as well as password guessing).